-- (A) Determine the time of release on parole of committed offenders eligible for such release; - (B) Fix the conditions of parole, revoke parole, issue or authorize the issuance of warrants for the arrest of parole violators, and impose other sanctions short of revocation for violation of conditions of parole; - (C) Determine the time of mandatory discharge from parole; - (D) Visit and inspect any facility, state or local, for the detention of persons charged with or convicted of an offense and for the safekeeping of such other persons as may be remanded to such facility in accordance with the law. - (E) Implement the utilization of a validated risk and needs assessment in coordination with the Department of Correctional Services and the Division of Parole Supervision.
-The assessment shall be prepared and completed by the department or the division for use by the board in determining release on parole; - (F) Review the record of every parole-eligible committed offender annually when he or she is within three years of his or her earliest parole eligibility date. - Appoint and remove all employees of the Board as prescribed by the State Personnel System and delegate appropriate powers and duties to them, except that the Director of Supervision and Services is hereby delegated the power to appoint and remove employees within the Division of Parole Supervision in accordance with applicable rules, regulations, and labor contracts under the State Personnel System; - (G)(H) Carry out its duties under section 83-962 during a correctional system overcrowding emergency; - (H)(I) Adopt and promulgate rules and regulations; - (I)(J) Exercise all powers and perform all duties necessary and proper in carrying out its responsibilities under the Nebraska Treatment and Corrections Act. - (J)(K) Keep a record of its acts and notify the Director of Correctional Services of its decisions relating to offenders who are or have been committed; and, - (K) Recommend in appropriate cases that a committed offender be authorized for furlough, work release, or community based treatment and programming privileges pursuant to Neb.
+- (A) Determine the time of release on parole of committed offenders eligible for release; - (B) Fix the conditions of parole, revoke parole, issue or authorize the issuance of warrants for the arrest of parole violators, and impose other sanctions short of revocation for violation of conditions of parole; - (C) Determine the time of mandatory discharge from parole; - (D) Visit and inspect any facility, state or local, for the detention of persons charged with or convicted of an offense and for the safekeeping of such other persons as may be remanded to such facility in accordance with the law. - (E) Implement the utilization of a validated risk and needs assessment in coordination with the Department of Correctional Services and the Office of Parole

+Administration Division of Parole Supervision.
+The assessment shall be prepared and completed by the department or the office division for use by the board in determining release on parole; - (F) Review the record of every parole-eligible committed offender annually when he or she is within three years of his or her earliest parole eligibility date. as specified in Neb.
+Parole Bd.
+R. § 4-204.
+Offender review, timing. - Appoint and remove all employees of the Board as prescribed by the State

+Personnel System and delegate appropriate powers and duties to them, except that the Director of Supervision and Servies is hereby delegated the power to appoint and remove employees within the Division of Parole Supervision in accordance with applicable rules, regulations, and labor contracts under the State Personnel System; and - (G)(H) Adopt and promulgate rules and regulations; - (H)(I) Exercise all powers and perform all duties necessary and proper in carrying out the its responsibilities of the Board under the Nebraska Treatment and Corrections Act. - (I)(J) Keep a record of its acts and notify the Director of Correctional Services of its decisions relating to offenders who are or have been committed.: and, - (J)(K) Recommend in appropriate cases that a committed offender be authorized for furlough, or work release, or community-based treatment and programming privileges pursuant to Neb.
 Rev. Stat. § 83-184.

 STATUTORY REFERENCE: NEB.
-REV. STAT. § 83 184 AND 83-192
+REV. STAT. §§ 83-184 AND 83-192